tingzhouu/tingzhouu.github.io/README.md

-# My very own webpage

-This repository serves to document my learning of HTML/CSS, where I create my own webpage.

-## Getting Started
-Simply click on the link: https://tingzhouu.github.io
+# Ting Zhou's Blog

+I started this blog for 2 reasons:

+1. To write and share about my learnings.
+2. Get some experience on web development.

+This was created using [GatsbyJS](https://www.gatsbyjs.org/).

+Credits to [Dan Abramov](https://github.com/gaearon/overreacted.io) and [Kent C Dodds](https://github.com/kentcdodds/kentcdodds.com) where I referenced their blogs on how to implement certain features.